Estimated reading time: 8 minutes

 • 2 oz clear crème de cacao

-Dump the ingredients into a shaker, add a bunch of crushed ice, and shake like you’re trying to restart your personality.
-Pour into a martini glass, crown it with a Hershey’s Kiss, then step back and get ready—because this drink doesn’t get made so much as it gets even.
+Dump the ingredients into a shaker, add a bunch of crushed ice, and shake like you just saw a ghost.
+Pour the elixir into a martini glass, drop in a Hershey’s Kiss, then step back and get ready—because this drink doesn’t get made so much as it gets even.
 It’s like drinking a chocolate bar but clear and cold!

 We know you are curious how “chocolate vodka” can be clear, so…